 Japanese beetles are easy to spot in the garden.
 They have a bronze back, metallic green head and are about 0.5” long.
 You’ll see them eating almost every plant in your yard, leaving behind skeletonized leaves.

 In fact, Japanese beetles eat over 300 different plants.
-Their favorite plants are roses, fruit plants/trees and these tree species.

 Japanese Beetle Life Cycle (What Grubs Turn Into)